Coagulation equations for aerosol dynamics: One-component equation

-The general strategy to prove existence of stationary solutions is similar to the one used in the proof of well-posedness presented in the previous Section.
-First, we prove existence of a stationary solution for a truncated problem and second, we obtain estimates that allow to remove the truncation and to obtain the existence result for the original problem.
+We present here the main ideas of the proof of the existence Theorem \ref{thm:existence} obtained in \cite{FLNV19}.
+The general strategy is similar to the strategy used in the proof of well-posedness presented in the previous Section.
+First, we prove existence of a stationary solution for a truncated problem and second, we obtain estimates that allow to remove the truncation and hence the existence result for the original problem.
 Unfortunately the method used to prove existence does not give uniqueness, that problem needs a separate treatment (see \cite{L15} for a simple explanation of the available techniques).

 Let $\varepsilon>0$ and $R_* \geq L_\eta $, where $L_\eta$ is the upper bound of the support of the source $\eta$ defined in \eqref{eq:cond_eta}.
 We will eventually make $\varepsilon \to 0$ and $R_* \to \infty$.
 We consider kernels $K_{\varepsilon,R_*}$ that are continuous, bounded and have compact support, such that